OSOceanAcoustics/echopop/docs/FEAT_implementation/input_files.md

 ### Length

-The "length" spreadsheet/dataframe include data from station 1, in which fish are lengthed individually but not aged nor weighted.
+The "length" spreadsheet/dataframe includes data from station 1, in which fish are lengthed individually but neither aged nor weighed.
+The fish lengths are aggregated by length bins and reported as counts for each bin, rather than reported individually as in the "specimen" spreadsheet/dataframe below.

 Echopop column | EchoPro column | Data type | Units | Description
 --- | --- | --- | ----- | ---